MatteoL-W/POKIMAC/README.md

 The game is design to be 750x750.
 The makefile has the mingw32 compilation flag by default.
 You can remove it in the Makefile.
 So far, the non-Windows part of the Makefile has not been tested.
-Sorry !
+Sorry!

-## How to play ?
+## How to play?

-Just have fun !
+Just have fun!

 ## Commands